When buying kids’ cleats you will find that soccer, football, and baseball have dramatically different styles of cleats.

 For ball handling, soccer cleats are narrower to provide a good feel for the ball.
 The Adidas Performance Conquisto is an all-around quality kid’s soccer cleat, but there are certainly flashier options out there if you want to have fun with it.
 For indoor soccer or turf, where traction is less of an issue, very light cleats, turf shoes, or sambas will work just fine.

 Adidas makes a popular samba for kids.
 These turf shoes are the lightest and most comfortable, so many kids and adults use them as their day-to-day shoes.

 Other open-field, continuous-play sports have very similar footwear demands to that of soccer.
 Soccer cleats are good for flag football, lacrosse, field hockey, rugby, Ultimate Frisbee, and many others.

 Young football or baseball players also use soccer cleats; they push off and cut much better than sneakers and possibly provide all you need at an entry level.
 However, soccer players generally cannot use cleats designed for other sports.
 This avoids injuries from high kicks and slide tackles.

 Kids Football Cleats

 The various positions have various mobility requirements.
 The best football cleats focus on ankle support and explosive movement.
-Receivers and defensive backs may need to sprint and cut on a dime like soccer or lacrosse players.
-These players generally prefer the cleats described above or low ankle football cleats.
+Receivers and defensive backs may need to sprint and cut on a dime like a soccer or lacrosse players.
+These players generally prefer the cleats described above or low-ankle football cleats.